LWV National History Timeline

 Jackson County has long played an active role in the work of the League of Women Voters over most of the last 100 years.
 In 2015 our local League was reborn with the support of President of the state League of Women Voters along with the mentoring of the Lansing League’s co-Presidents.

-Under their guidance the Jackson Unit began to take form – monthly meetings were organized, members began to take on the functions of voter services and programming, as well as persuading Jackson political candidates to participate in forums and submit responses to questions for Vote411, the League’s online voter guide.
+Under their guidance the Jackson Unit began to take form.
 The generosity and guidance of the Lansing co-Presidents and the Lansing Board laid the foundation for Jackson to develop into a growing, strong, independent League.

-In December of 2017 the League of Women Voters Jackson Area was officially accepted as an independent League by the National League of Women Voters.
-In January 2018, the newly formed League held a day long retreat to help the members work together to set priorities and goals for a successful future.
-LWVJA began 2020 with a 6 member Board of Directors and a membership of 65 women and men including 7 college students.
+In December of 2017 the League of Women Voters Jackson Area was officially accepted as an independent League by the national League of Women Voters.
+LWVJA begins 2021 with a 9 member Board of Directors and a membership of 55 women and men including 4 college students.

 Jackson Area League in Action